Cathedral of Christ the Saviour (Kaliningrad)

 The Cathedral of Christ the Saviour in Kaliningrad.
 The church's architect is Oleg Kopylov, and was completed in September 2006.

 The Cathedral of Christ the Saviour (Храм Христа Спасителя, Khram Khrista Spasitelya) in the Russian city of Kaliningrad (formerly Königsberg) is the largest church of Kaliningrad Oblast.
 It is the dominant building of the inner city and is situated near the central square, called Ploshchad Pobedy (Victory Square).

-The Cathedral's construction was completed on 10 September 2006.
+The cathedral's construction was completed on 10 September 2006.
 A small wooden chapel that served as a temporary worship space still stands nearby.

 Architecture

-The Russian Orthodox Cathedral of Christ the Saviour was designed by architect is Oleg Kopylov.
+The Russian Orthodox Cathedral of Christ the Saviour was designed by architect Oleg Kopylov.
 Standing at 70 meters high, the temple was built in the style of church architecture in the duchy of Vladimir-Suzdal.

 History

 The cornerstone for the structure was laid in 1995.
-In 1996, Russian President Boris Yeltsin and Metropolitan Kirill brought a capsule with earth taken from Moscow's Christ the Saviour Cathedral.
-The upper church of the Resurrection was consecrated on September 10 2006 by Patriarch Alexy II, and timed to coincide with the 20th anniversary of the opening of the first Orthodox church in Kaliningrad.
+In 1996, Russian president Boris Yeltsin and Metropolitan Kirill brought a capsule with earth taken from Moscow's Christ the Saviour Cathedral.
+The upper church of the Resurrection was consecrated on September 10, 2006, by Patriarch Alexy II, and timed to coincide with the 20th anniversary of the opening of the first Orthodox church in Kaliningrad.